Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Cuts (\ref{cut:1}), (\ref{cut:2}), and (\ref{cut:3}) multiply the desired bound by a logical expression that deactivates the cut if we cannot be sure it is valid at the current solution.
-To strengthen (\ref{cut:3}), we would like to make the coefficients of the binary variables as small as possible.
-Fortunately, if we run a few more simulations, we can bound the error in the $f_k(\bar y)$ estimate when the number of resources are increased.
-Let $e_j = (0,\ldots,1,\ldots,0) \in \mathbb{R}^{n}$ be the $j\ts{th}$ standard basis vector with a $1$ in the $j\ts{th}$ position, and $0$ elsewhere.
-For $\xi \in N$ we define an expression, $I_k(\xi)$, which is the performance of $k$ if we allocate $\xi$ resources to $\pi(k)$, and the maximum number of resources elsewhere.
-Formally speaking,
+Cuts (\ref{cut:1}), (\ref{cut:2}), and (\ref{cut:3}) function by multiplying the desired bound by a logical expression which deactivates the cut if we cannot be sure it is valid at the current solution.
+To strengthen (\ref{cut:3}), we would also like to make the coefficients of the binary variables as small as possible.
+Indeed, if we run a few more simulations, we can bound the error in the $f_\omega(y')$ estimate when the number of resources \textit{are} increased.
+We distinguish between increasing the number of resources allocated to $\pi(\omega)$, and to any other object in $\mathcal L$, but mathematically speaking we could ``centre'' the cut on any of the objects.